grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 #### Stack series in groups

 The stacking group option is only available as an override.
-For more information about creating an override, refer to [Configure field overrides][].
+For more information about creating an override, refer to [Configure field overrides](ref:configure-field-overrides).

 1. Edit the panel and click **Overrides**.
 1. Create a field override for the **Stack series** option.